 What is Sourdough Discard?

-Sourdough discard what you have left over after you feed a sourdough starter.
+Sourdough discard is what you have left over after you feed a sourdough starter.
 Let's break that down:

 - Sourdough starter is a combination of flour and water that has fermented to create its own yeast culture.
-Sourdough starter is used to make sourdough bread
+Sourdough starter is used to make sourdough bread.

 - You can either make your own sourdough starter (be prepared: this takes a few weeks), or you can buy a sourdough starter.
 You can also get a sourdough starter from someone else that has one (they can give you discard to feed and make your own starter)!

-If you're new to working with sourdough discard, check out these in-depth guides on how to feed sourdough starter and how to use sourdough discard.
+If you're new to working with sourdough starter, check out these in-depth guides on how to feed sourdough starter and how to use sourdough discard.

 Equipment